fieldtrip/website/tutorial/eventrelatedstatistics.md

 {% include image src="/assets/img/tutorial/eventrelatedstatistics/depttest_nonpara_fieldtrip_cluster_fig4.png" width="400" %}

 {% include markup/info %}
-If you want to write up your results for a manuscript, you should check the guidelines on this page: [How NOT to interpret results from a cluster-based permutation test](/faq/how_not_to_interpret_results_from_a_cluster-based_permutation_test).
+To properly write up your results in a manuscript, you should check the guidelines on [how NOT to interpret results from a cluster-based permutation test](/faq/how_not_to_interpret_results_from_a_cluster-based_permutation_test).

-And be sure to cite the relevant papers (Robert Oostenveld's FieldTrip paper and the Eric Maris' cluster-based permutation paper) in your methods section!
 {% include markup/end %}

 ## Summary and suggested further reading